alanng10/class-lang/Docue/Article/English/a.md

 The English uses the word "he" instead of the word "she".
 The English uses the word "him" instead of the word "her".

+The English uses the word "i" instead of the word "I".